texastsarulebook/texastsarulebook.github.io/docs/general-guidelines/minimum-required-documentation.md

 1. Documentation must be computer generated on the required forms.
 Sketches are allowed on otherwise computer generated forms.
 2. Documentation is required for all UTE Project entries.
 Deductions can only be applied for lack of content, quality of writing, neatness, completeness of drawings, etc. unless otherwise noted.
 3. Documentation can be housed in clear plastic page protector or folder.
-No 3-ring binders unless specified
+No 3-ring binders unless specified by rules.